farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Everytime you make an action roll, you have a chance of gaining new charges of `momentum`.

-The reason why you start with only `2` at the beginning of a session is because we want players who are running low to engage with the game mechanics instead of sitting back because they are out of resources.
+The reason why each character starts with only `2 momentum` at the beginning of a session is because we want players who are running low to engage with the game mechanics instead of sitting back because they are out of resources.

 **The main way you get momentum back is by participating in the game.**